watson-developer-cloud/assistant-with-discovery/README.md

 ---

-### Troubleshooting in Bluemix
+### Troubleshooting in IBM Cloud

-1. Log in to Bluemix, you'll be taken to the dashboard.
+1. Log in to IBM Cloud, you'll be taken to the dashboard.
 1. Navigate to the the application you previously created.
 1. Select **Logs**.
   ![](readme_images/logs_new.png)